coltorapps/builder/docs/src/app/docs/api/react/create-entity-component/page.md

 ### `createEntityComponent(entity, render)`

-Use the `createEntityComponent` function to define the visual component for your entity:
+Use the `createEntityComponent` function to define the component for your entity:

 ```tsx
 import { createEntityComponent } from "@coltorapps/builder-react";